AndrewMichael2020/markettech-demo/README.md

 ---

-## Beyond this workshop

-After you finish the exercises, it is worth stepping back and noticing what you have actually done:

-- You started from raw event data and used SQL to define a clear, repeatable metric contract.
-- You added simple but powerful quality checks so that silent data problems do not turn into silent business problems.
-- You wrapped that logic in a real app (Streamlit) that non-technical stakeholders can use.
-- You saw that the same app can run locally on your laptop or behind a Cloud Run URL.

-In production teams, people layer on more engineering practices (CI/CD, RBAC, multiple databases, etc.), but the **core ideas do not change**:

-- metrics are defined in code,
-- contracts and checks protect “truth”,
-- and products are just user-friendly ways to surface that logic.

-The point is not to turn every analyst into a platform engineer.
-The point is to show that you can participate in building robust analytics systems, not just consume dashboards, and that the tools you already know (SQL, basic Python) scale surprisingly far.

----

 ## Appendix A: Cloud Run and CI/CD (for instructors / DevOps)

 You do **not** need this section to learn analytics concepts.
 This is for